maxinjohn/OpenVPN-AS_license_unlocker/README.md

 # OpenVPN Access Server With Unlimited Licences
 Make sure to install zip and unzip before executing the script

+Works with any OpenVPN Access server Install with any RHEL/Debian Based OS if you face any issues let me know.

 <code>
 Download the file openvpn_as_license_unlocker and execute as root
 ---